grow-services/developer-documentation/src/methods.md

 ## getChartImage

 This method is used in combination with `registerPregnancy` when a Trust needs to integrate the GROW Chart image into the MIS.
-It will include any previously reported measurements (efw, fundalheight, birthweight) as plot points
+It will include any previously reported measurements (efw, fundalheight, birthweight) as plot points.

-The `firstname`, `lastname`, `maternaldob` fields is personally identifiable data, and is therefore optional.
+The `firstname`, `lastname`, `maternaldob` fields is personally identifiable data and is therefore optional.
 If provided, it will be embedded in the generated image after which it will be discarded.

 ### Input: